 A 48 cards pinochle deck is used in this game.
 A pinochle deck can be created by combining 2x(Ace (A), King (K), Queen (Q), Jack (J), 10, 9 of all four suits).

 The ranks of the cards from Highest to Lowest: Ace (A), 10, King (K), Queen (Q), Jack (J), 9.

 The object in Pinochle is to be the first player to reach the score limit decided by the players, at the beginning of the game by winning tricks.
 Usually, the limit is 1000 points.
 A trick includes one card played by each player.

 There are no rules as to the determination of the dealer.
 The players can select the dealer randomly or a player may accept the dealership voluntarily.
 The dealer deals 12 cards to each player one at a time, face-down.

-After dealing the cards, the dealer places the remaining cards on the table in a pile face-down.
+After dealing the cards, the dealer places the remaining cards on the table in a pile, face-down.
 It is called the stockpile.
-The dealer turns-up the top card of the stockpile and put it side by side to the stockpile, and the suit of that turned-up card is the Trump suit for the round.
+The dealer turns up the top card of the stockpile and places it side by side to the stockpile.
+The suit of that turned-up card is the Trump suit for the round.

-After a trick gets finished, the winner can lay-down a meld he/she had formed, on the table face-up.
-Once a meld is laid-down by the player, he/she gets some points depending upon the meld formed.
+After a trick is finished, the winner can lay down a meld he had formed, on the table, face-up.
+Once a meld is laid down by the player, he scores some points depending upon the meld formed.
 The player can still play the cards of that meld in the following tricks.